Reabetswe-Tso/Bike-Sales-_Analysis/README.md

 # 📊 Data Professional Survey Dashboard (Excel)

 This project features a dynamic **Excel dashboard** built to uncover insights from a survey dataset on data professionals.
-It focuses on demographics, salary distribution, role-based comparisons, language preferences, and satisfaction metrics—all visualized using clean and interactive spreadsheet elements.
+It focuses on demographics, salary distribution, role-based comparisons, language preferences, and satisfaction metrics all visualized using clean and interactive spreadsheet elements.

 ---